 - How those goals can be accomplished

-Keep an eye out for flooding and make repair attempts/take breaks/self-soothe as necessary if things get tense again.
+Keep an eye out for flooding, and offer olive branches/take breaks/self-soothe as necessary if things get tense again.

 Your Partner Isn’t Perfect – But Neither Are You

-If you want your relationship to last, you’ll have to be tolerant of each other’s shortcomings.
-Thinking the problem is something about your partner’s faults won’t get you anywhere.
-Accepting flaws and foibles is a prerequisite to compromise.
+No one is perfect.
+If you want a relationship that lasts, you’re going to have to be tolerant of your partner’s shortcomings.
+Thinking the problem is all down to your partner’s faults won’t get you anywhere.
+Accepting flaws and foibles is a prerequisite to making love last.

-In calmer times, try taking a mental snapshot of your partner at his or her best.
+In calmer times, try taking a mental snapshot of your partner at their best.
 Think of a time when you have felt a strong love and appreciation for your partner and memorise as much detail as you can about that moment.
-Then when you find yourself thinking of him/her very negatively, you can bring this image to mind to balance out your view.
+Then when you find yourself thinking of them negatively, you can bring this image to mind to balance out your feelings in the moment.